What is a body corporate?

 Who can join the BCCG?

 Membership is typically targeted toward body corporate chairpersons, but is open to anyone with an interest in body corporate matters.
-Our associate members currently include BC managment companies, property managers, lawyers, engineers, architects, local councils, compliance consultants and others.
+Our associate members currently include BC management companies, property managers, lawyers, engineers, architects, local councils, compliance consultants and others.
+Company share, time share or other form of strata title building occupancy are treated the same as Body Corporates for the purposes of BCCG membership.

 Can casual members attend meetings?